 The impending autumn is making itself felt with dropping temperatures and brisk winds.
 The funky wool beanies, known as myssys, made by this farm-based design company from the Finnish locality of Pöytyä are guaranteed to keep your head and ears toasty.

-The company’s philosophy revolves around use of organic materials and production transparency.
-Everything is done in the Finnish countryside: soft and light Finnsheep wool comes from the founder’s own and neighbouring farms, the yarn is spun and hand-dyed locally, and all beanies are hand-knitted by grannies in Pöytyä.
+The company’s philosophy revolves around the use of organic materials and production transparency.
+Everything is done in the countryside: soft and light Finnsheep wool comes from the founder’s own and neighbouring farms, the yarn is spun and hand-dyed locally, and all beanies are hand-knitted by grannies in Pöytyä.

 Earlier this year, as demand for do-it-yourself products soared amidst the coronavirus pandemic, Myssyfarmi released a limited-time MyMyssy kit containing all the necessities for knitting a beanie from the company’s yarn.
 The kits became an instant hit among knitters and beanie lovers.